fluxcd/flux2/docs/release/controllers.md

 ## Release cadence

-Flux controllers are at least released at the same rate as Kubernetes, following their cadence of three minor releases per year.
-After each Kubernetes minor release, all controllers are tested against the latest Kubernetes version and then released approximately two weeks after Kubernetes.
+Flux controllers are _at least_ released at the same rate as Kubernetes, following their cadence of three minor releases per year.

+To properly validate the controllers against the latest Kubernetes version, we typically allocate a time window of around two weeks for end-to-end testing of Flux controllers.
 The newly released controllers offer support for Kubernetes N-2 minor versions.

+It is worth noting that in certain scenarios where project dependencies are not in sync with the Kubernetes version or conflicts arise, this two-week timeframe may prove insufficient, requiring additional time to address the issues appropriately.

 A Flux controller may have more than three minor releases per year, if maintainers decide to ship a new feature or optimisation ahead of schedule.